-Once you’ve handed over your credit card details and your contact information you’ll be put transferred over to one of their unlicensed brokers (probably based in Bulgaria) who will ask you for a deposit of $250.
+Once you've handed over your credit card details and contact information you'll be put transferred over to one of their unlicensed brokers (probably based in Bulgaria) who will ask you to deposit $250.

-This is when the Push Button System owner and his broker take their cut.
+This is how the Push Button System owner and his broker take their cut.

-As far as the software goes, it’s just standard trading software where you can set a maximum and minimum value for when you want to put or call trades.
+As far as the software goes, it's just standard trading software that allows you to set a maximum and minimum value to put or call trades.
 There's nothing special or unique about this and it certainly can't guarantee you'll make money with every trade.

-The more you put your faith into this Push Button System, the more money you’re going to lose.
+The more you put your faith into Push Button System, the more money you'll lose.

-Still not convinced?
-Let me show you why I think the Push Button System is a scam that should be avoided at all costs:
+Let me show you why the Push Button System is a scam to be avoided at all costs:

 Telling people they can make enormous amounts of cash now but just clicking a magical button is the oldest trick in the book.